 Data-Driven Public Diplomacy: Strategy & Campaign

 Each session is taught by leading scholars in the field and who have extensive experience in professional training programs.
 The CPD Mini-Course in Public Diplomacy schedule is fast-paced program that includes both discussion, simulations, and encourages dialogue among participants.

 All applicants are expected to bring a working laptop, tablet, and/or smart phone to the program.
 There will be exercises that required internet access and we are unable to provide laptops for students.

 All classes will be held in USC Washington D.C.
 Office located at 701 Pennsylvania Ave., N.W., Suite 540, Washington, DC 20004.
-Please see the section on IMPORTANT INFOMATION for directions and transportation.
 You must have government ID to enter the building.

-We begin with introducing an overarching framework for public diplomacy campaign and program planning.
+We begin with introducing an overarching framework for public diplomacy strategy and program planning.
 The emphasis will be on how we drive strategic insights from research and data for better planning.
-We will also underscore the importance of evidence-based storytelling to realize the true value of data.
+We will also underscore the importance of fact-based storytelling to realize the true value of data.

 10:00am-1:00pm Module 2 | Fundamentals of Data and Performance Measures for Public Diplomacy

-We will review analytical methods, tools, and models for the public diplomacy practitioner, including principles of survey construction and implementation, quantitative content evaluation, and tips for creating online polls through review and critique of current research topics.
-Additionally, this session will enhance your appreciation of common sources of secondary data.
+Analytical methods, tools and models for the public diplomacy practitioner will be reviewed, including principles of quantitative content evaluation, audience research and tips for creating low-cost research tools based on a review and critique of current research topics.
+Additionally, this session will demonstrate the valuable, yet underused, resource of secondary data.

 Lunch provided by CPD

 2:00pm-5:00pm Module 3 | Understanding Stakeholders and Influencers

-In this module, participants will identify stakeholders; analyze and define stakeholder roles and expectations; understand and prioritize stakeholder needs; and map influence and factors determining successful stakeholder engagement.
+In this module, participants will identify stakeholders and influencers; analyze and define their roles and expectations; understand and prioritize their needs; and map influence and factors determining successful stakeholder engagement.
 Through exercises and group discussion, attendees will be able to plot stakeholder strategy in current public diplomacy campaigns.

 9:00am-12:00pm Module 4 | Digital Data and Real-Time Analytics